 - Mindfulness training, including yoga and meditation

 In addition, residential recovery programs may offer those with high-functioning anxiety the rare opportunity to unplug from the demands of work, family, and social obligations, permitting them to temporarily experience life freed from the constant need to perform at their best.

 Discover Anxiety Treatment at Gulf Breeze Recovery

-If you believe that you might self-medicate your high-functioning anxiety with drugs or alcohol, immediate help is available.
-At Gulf Breeze Recovery, we offer comprehensive mental health supports, allowing you to address the true underlying causes of your battle with substance abuse.
-Call 833.551.2304 today to learn how our holistic approach to treating anxiety can allow you to find an easier way.
+If you believe you might self-medicate your high-functioning anxiety with drugs or alcohol, immediate help is available.
+At Gulf Breeze Recovery, we offer comprehensive mental health support, allowing you to address the true underlying causes of your battle with substance use.
+Call 833.551.2304 today or complete our web form to learn how our holistic approach to treating anxiety can allow you to find an easier way.